Buddy's Song (film): Soundtrack

 Eleven songs from the film, performed by Hawkes, were released on CD and vinyl in 1991.
 The album is known as The One and Only in the United States, as the film did not see a wide release there.
 Three singles from the album were released: "The One and Only", "I'm a Man Not a Boy" and "Secrets of the Heart".

+The songs Brain Train and Taking the Blame, which were not included in the original soundtrack release, have since been released, along with the other master mixes for the film and the demo track Peggy Sue, as part of Hawkes' 2022 compilation The Complete Picture: The Albums 1991–2012.